 - Cotton: The U.S. cotton sector is anticipating a boom, as supplies are at a 29-year low.

 Need cash to reset or improve your agricultural operation?
 Time to refinance a high-interest ag loan?
-To discuss your farmland financing options, call on Bankers South’s unparalleled ag lending expertise.
+To discuss your farmland financing options, call on AgAmerica’s unparalleled ag lending expertise.
 Our special AgAmerica farm loans offer borrowers many perks, including low interest rates, flexible payment plans, quick turnaround, no annual renewals and more!
 To learn more about our one of a kind agriculture loans, contact us!